Drumpellier F.C.: History

 Drumpellier continued to enter the Cup every season until 1887–88, but never won another tie; indeed it only drew once, at home Benhar F.C. in the first round in 1883–84, in an "exceedingly rough" match, at which the "conduct of the spectators was beyond all excuse".
 In the replay the club suffered a club record 12–0 defeat.
 Its final tie, against Motherwell F.C., ended in a 3–2 defeat, after Motherwell scored two late goals.

 Drumpellier had more success in local football.
 The club took part in the first Lanarkshire Cup in 1879–80, losing in the second round against Glengowan in a replay, played at the neutral ground of Clarkston after Drumpellier's protest against Glengowan's rough play was upheld.
 Drumpellier lost to Dykehead F.C. in the semi-final in 1883–84, having recorded its record win of 11–0 against Airdrie Caledonians in the second round, and reached the final in 1886–87.
 The club had originally lost to 5–3 Cambuslang Hibernian in the first round.
 Drumpellier protested on a number of grounds - rough play, one goal being given when it had passed over the bar, the final two Hibernian goals being "clearly off-side", and spectators interfering with play - and the Lanarkshire FA put both teams through to the second round.
 In the final, at the South Avenue ground of Hamilton Academical, Drumpellier lost 5–0 to holders Airdrieonians, in front of a poor crowd, the reason put down to there being "but one team in the hunt"; the 'Onians scored three in the first half, and only the heroics of goalkeeper Dolan kept the score down to 5.

 Drumpellier's last competitive match was a 5–0 defeat at fellow Coatbridge side Albion Rovers in the third round of the Lanarkshire Cup the next season.
 The last reference to a club match is a 1–0 defeat at Hamilton Academical towards the end of the 1887–88 season.

 Colours

-The club wore blue jerseys and white knickers.
+The club wore navy blue jerseys and white knickers, with Cambridge blue and white stockings.